Archive: This is the intelligence report from April 3, 2026. View the latest report →

 Region Alert Intelligence // Energy & Shipping

-Strait of Hormuz Blockade: Global Energy Disruption and Regional Security Impacts
+Strait of Hormuz Crisis: Global Energy Disruption, Pipeline Threats, and Regional Security Escalation

 CRITICALMultilingual energy sources